LuRsT/deno_playground/README.md

-# deno_playground
+# Deno Playground

-:dragon: Learning deno
+:dragon: Learning deno by writing in typescript and running with deno.